 If you come during the right season, you can avoid the big-city crowds because there are plenty of places to explore.
 The area’s three largest preserves are Monongahela and George Washington and Jefferson National Forests, but Shenandoah National Park isn’t far off, and numerous state parks and forests are nearby.
 If you love to hike and camp, it’s hard to beat this convenient, affordable expanse of forest.

-- Best Time to Visit: Avoid the hot summer months and treacherous cold season.
+- Best Time to Visit: Avoid the hot summer months (June through September) and treacherous cold season (December through mid-March).
 If you’re set on seeing fall color, mid-October is the best time to visit, but local hotels sometimes jack up prices for the peak season.
 It’s cheaper and just as mild in April or May.

 - Where to Stay: Hotels and motels can actually be expensive in this remote area.
-On the western side, the Hampton Inn in Elkins, West Virginia, runs $90 per night or more.
+On the western side, the Hampton Inn in Elkins, West Virginia, runs $100 per night or more during the low season.
 On the eastern side, the Sleep Inn in Staunton, Virginia, starts at about $80 per night.
 Camping is cost-effective, with dozens of campgrounds and thousands of individual campsites spread throughout the forests.
-Fees range from $5 to $25 per night, depending on location, amenities, and time of year.
+Fees range from $5 to $30 per night, depending on location, amenities, and time of year.

 - What to Do: During the warm months, this is a great place for hiking and backpacking.
 The Tea Creek area has a network of centrally located trails.
 You can also opt for a more challenging, day-long event with an ascent of Spruce Knob, West Virginia’s tallest peak.
 If you’re looking for a less strenuous adventure, spend a day on a driving circuit along U.S. Highways 33, 219, and 220, in the heart of the forests.
 A bit south and west, New River Gorge is the longest and deepest canyon in eastern North America.
 Thanks to the many bridges spanning it, you don’t even have to stop your car to get a sense of its scale.

-- Special Events and Attractions: Outside Lexington, Virginia, late April features an annual Arbor Day festival at the stunning Natural Bridge formation.
-In Staunton, don’t miss Oktoberfest, in early October, and the Staunton Music Festival in August.
+- Special Events and Attractions: In Staunton, Virginia, don’t miss Oktoberfest, in early October, and the Staunton Music Festival in August.
 Near Elkins, in late September, the massive Mountain State Forest Festival features country music concerts, lumberjack competitions, art exhibitions, and much more.

 7. The Ozark and Ouachita Mountains – Missouri, Arkansas, and Oklahoma